a1eaiactaest/writeups/ritsec2021/osint/finding-geno.md

 geno bridgewater site:linkedin.com
 ```

-First result we got is [geno ikonomov's](https://www.linkedin.com/in/geno-ikonomov/) linkedin site.
+First result we are presented with is [geno ikonomov's](https://www.linkedin.com/in/geno-ikonomov/) linkedin site.
 Goal was to find the last name so the flag is:

 ```